mollie/api-documentation/source/reference/v2/balances-api/get-default-balance.rst

    :api_keys: false
    :oauth: true

-Retrieve the default balance, where all payments and payouts are made from by default.
+Retrieve the default balance (where all payments and payouts are made from).

 .. list-table::
    :widths: auto